-Or several markets like we did ;) Quite recently I stumbled upon this post from Lisa’s From Dream to Plan in which she recommends several markets in London, so I had to check some of them out while we were in the area anyways.
+Or several markets like we did ;) Quite recently I stumbled upon this post from Lisa’s From Dream to Plan in which she recommends several markets in London, so I had to check some of them out while we were in the area anyway.

 As we arrived in the afternoon and had skipped lunch because of our flight and bus ride we were quite hungry so it came in handy that near where we were staying was a big food market – Borough Market.
 It is ‘your go-to for fresh produce in London Bridge’.
-Already upon arrival many different delicious smells reached us and we quickly decided for pumpkin Tortellino with pesto.
+Already upon arrival, many different delicious smells reached us and we quickly decided for pumpkin Tortellini with pesto.
 Delicious!

 The second market that we came across was Old Spitafields Market.
-Located in the Shoreditch area of London and built in 1876, the Victorian market hall is a market for everyone’s taste, and is open 7 days a week.
+Located in the Shoreditch area of London and built in 1876, the Victorian market hall is a market for everyone’s taste and is open 7 days a week.
 There are market stalls, small boutiques and restaurants with an assortment of art objects, fashion, gift items, antiques and food.
 And probably much more.
 It is definitely a bit more vintage than some other markets which I found especially charming.

 Go to a place with a viewing platform.

 Looking at the city from a tall building is another great way of exploring the city.
-However, in most cities tourists are lured into paying a lot to go on top of a tower sometimes not even in the center of the city.
-So before falling into such a tourist trap it is a good idea to do a quick online search and find out if there are any cheaper options available that are located in a ‘better’ area of the city.
+However, in most cities tourists are lured into paying a lot to go on top of a tower sometimes not even in the centre of the city.
+So before falling into such a tourist trap, it is a good idea to do a quick online search and find out if there are any cheaper options available that are located in a ‘better’ area of the city.
 London has some great locations for doing so.
 If you were planning on having a drink in a bar anyways, the Gong on the 52nd floor of the Shard is one great option.
 It has a walk-in policy so you do not even need to make a reservations weeks in advance.
 I have also heard that the Sky Garden is a great viewing place and you can book a free visit online but you’d need to do this a few weeks before your visit.
 Both the Gong and the Sky Garden are located near the London and Tower Bridge so the view should be great from there.